WOHA: History

-WOHA's story began while both the founders (Wong and Hassell) met while employed at Kerry Hill Architects in Singapore before founding their own practice WOHA (name initials of its founding owners) in 1994.
-WOHA’s practice began with small projects and private houses.
-Following their success in the open competitions for two Mass Rapid Transit (MRT) stations in Singapore in 2000 (Bras Basah MRT station and Stadium MRT station) and the commission for the 1 Moulmein Rise condominium complex, the firm shifted its focus to public and commercial architecture.
+Wong and Hassell met while employed at Kerry Hill Architects in Singapore, and worked for five years before going on to found their own practice, WOHA, in 1994.
+Their practice began with designing private houses.
+Following their success in winning two open competitions for Mass Rapid Transit (MRT) stations in 2000 (Bras Basah MRT station and Stadium MRT station) and the success of the 1 Moulmein Rise condominium, the firm shifted its focus to public and commercial architecture.

-According to the firm, a defining moment in the development of their design approach came with the entry for the Duxton Plain Public Housing International Competition held by Singapore’s Urban Redevelopment Authority in 2001.
-Although WOHA’s entry was not selected for construction, it was awarded the Merit Prize and provided them with an opportunity to experiment with design strategies for environmentally and socially sustainable high-density developments that would inform their later work.
+According to the firm, a defining moment in the development of their design approach came with the entry for the Duxton Plain Public Housing International Competition held by Singapore's Urban Redevelopment Authority in 2001.
+Although WOHA's entry was not selected for construction, it was awarded the Merit Prize, and allowed them to experiment with design strategies for environmentally and socially sustainable high-density developments that would inform their later work.
+The ideas would later influence the design for the Skyville @ Dawson public housing estate.

 WOHA subsequently completed a number of high-rise and large public buildings that were designed to be sustainable for tropical climates.
-These were open permeable buildings that encouraged natural ventilation to reduce reliance on mechanical cooling.
-They were also characterized by the extensive use of planting to cool the structure through transpiration.
-It is an approach the architects have described as “breathing architecture”.
+These open, permeable designs encouraged natural ventilation to reduce reliance on mechanical cooling.
+They are also characterized by the extensive use of planting to cool the structure through transpiration, an approach that the firm has described as “breathing architecture”.

+In 2007, WOHA completed Newton Suites, a condominium complex in Singapore with landscape covering an equivalent of 130% of the site area.

-Examples include the Newton Suites condominium complex in Singapore, completed in 2007, the Singapore School of the Arts and The Met residential tower in Bangkok, both completed in 2009.
+In 2009, the firm completed the School of the Arts campus in Singapore and The Met residential tower in Bangkok.
 The Met raised the international profile of the firm outside of South-East Asia, winning international awards such as the 2010 International Highrise Award and 2011 RIBA Lubetkin Award.
 The building was characterized as an example of sustainable high-density development for tropical megacities.
-The RIBA jury noted that the building offered an alternative to glazed skyscrapers common in temperate climates and made clear “that an alternative strategy to the sleek air-conditioned box can work in the tropics and has implications everywhere.”
+The RIBA jury noted that the building offered an alternative to glazed skyscrapers common in temperate climates and made clear "that an alternative strategy to the sleek air-conditioned box can work in the tropics and has implications everywhere."

-WOHA have experimented with developing new types of green skyscraper.
+WOHA has experimented with developing new types of green skyscrapers.
 The Parkroyal on Pickering, completed in 2013, incorporates 15,000 square meters of elevated terraced gardens, which the architects refer to as “sky gardens”.
-The Oasia Hotel Downtown, completed in 2016, features a façade of aluminum mesh that supports 21 species of plants.
+The Oasia Hotel Downtown, completed in 2016, features a façade of aluminium mesh that supports over 50 species of plants.
 The vertical landscaping of these structures is intended to reintroduce greenery to the built environment and encourage urban bio-diversity by attracting local birds and insects.